pragmanila/reposearch/README.md

 ## Rules/Pointers:
 - there is no time limit. you can polish the application as you see fit before submitting.
 - Any framework / libraries can be used to accomplish the task
-- completed exam should be pushed through github on a public repo
+- completed exam should be pushed through github on a public repo (you can delete after evaluation)

 ## Key Factors fo consider:
 - clearly written code is a big plus
 - use best practices to write code
 - present the app in the best design possible
-- we'll be looking at how you commit code.
+- we'll be looking at how you commit code

 ## References:
 - https://api.github.com/search/repositories?q=bootstrap